 How to find Wagner’s grave

-Wagner’s last resting place is Grave 131 in Group 13 at the Friedhof Hietzing (Hietzing Cemetery), which adjoins the park of Vienna’s Schönbrunn Palace.
+Wagner’s last resting place is Grave 131 in Group 13 at the Friedhof Hietzing (Hietzing Cemetery); this cemetery adjoins the park of Vienna’s Schönbrunn Palace.
 The address is Maxingstraße 15, 1130 Vienna.

-Enter the cemetery through Tor 3 (Gate 3), which is opposite the address Maxingstraße 54 and should be open for most of the day.
-You can check on the cemetery’s German website under “Öffnungszeiten”.
+After arriving, enter the cemetery through Tor 3 (Gate 3), which is opposite the address Maxingstraße 54 and should be open for most of the day.
+You can check opening hours on the cemetery’s German website under “Öffnungszeiten”.

 At the top of those steps, take the first path leading off to the right.
 About 25 paces along there’s a large grave with red granite columns and the inscription “Wagner” at the top.

-It’s a rather well-kept, magnificent affair; a family grave designed by Wagner himself after his mother’s death in 1880.
-Six columns support an open rectangle roofed in wrought iron scrolling.
+Wagner designed this family grave himself after his mother’s death in 1880.
+It’s a rather well-kept, magnificent affair with six columns supporting an open rectangle roofed in wrought iron scrolling.

 At the rear of the grave’s roof are the words, “Optimae Matri Filius”, which means (roughly), “the son for the best mother”.